Minoxidil for Beard Growth

 Although allergic reactions to topical solutions of minoxidil are rare, they can occur.
 To avoid adverse reactions, you can test your sensitivity to minoxidil with a patch test before starting your treatment plan.

 It’s important to consult with a medical professional if you experience any adverse symptoms after using minoxidil.
-Please also note that minoxidil allergic reactions are often caused by propylene glycol and that this ingredient is not present in the foam solution.
+Please also note that minoxidil allergic reactions are often caused by propylene glycol, This ingredient is not present in the foam solution.
 This makes it a good potential alternative for patients with sensitive skin.
+However, sensitivity may still occur with the foam alternative as it contains alcohol.

 Is minoxidil used for eyebrow enhancement?